-Yellow squash is one of our favorite vegetables to grow and to eat.
-Our family is very passionate about gardening.
 We love growing a large variety of vegetables.
 We also love eating vegetables fresh and preserving the harvest.
-Yellow squash happens to fit right in with our wants and needs.
+Yellow squash happens to fit right in with our wants and needs so this is our preferred summer squash choice.
+When we started gardening, learning how to grow summer squash was a priority.

 We like to grow an heirloom garden because it is a sustainable option and preserves valuable vegetable varieties.
 When it comes to our summer squash, we choose heirloom types of straight neck and crook neck yellow squash.
-I think they taste about the same but I enjoy having a little variety in the looks.
+I think they taste about the same but I enjoy having a little variety in their appearance.
+We also throw in a zucchini or two here and there.

-Yellow squash are on my list of easy to grow vegetables.
+Summer squash are on my list of easy to grow vegetables.
 They don’t require much effort and seem to flourish.
+It doesn’t take much to learn how to grow squash.

-Yellow Squash do best when they are started from seed.
+Summer Squash do best when they are started from seed directly in the ground.
 Plant seeds at 1″ depth and space the seeds out with at least 18″ and up to 36″ apart.
 About 6-12 days from when you sow your seeds, little seedlings should begin to emerge.
 It is a good idea to plant several seeds in one spot and thin to the strongest plant when they get their first true leaf.

 Squash do best in soil that drains well and is rich in organic matter or compost.
 They also like a sunny spot where they get full sun for at least 7 hours a day.